dflock/duncanlock.net/content/posts/tech/windows-is-screwed-in-a-post-desktop-future.rst

     Microsoft Revenue & Profits, June 2011 - 2012, broken down by division, then consumer vs. business. [#ms_revenue]_

-    Their revenue from the consumer market is ~17%, but it's either loss-making, or not very profitable, so only equates to ~1% of overall profits.
+    Their revenue/turnover from the consumer market is ~17%, but it's either loss-making, or not very profitable, so only equates to ~1% of overall profits.

 It may well turn out that Microsoft's total domination of the business computing market throughout the last ~30 years was the best gift Apple ever got.
 They couldn't beat Microsoft at their own game and almost died trying, several times.
 They were eventually forced to learn to play a different game - the consumer market.
 They eventually got quite good at it.
 Microsoft never did - they didn't *have to*, they had plenty of existing revenue they could fall back on.